goal-group-uca/MS-MFDFA/README.md

 This software has been implemented in Matlab R2022b and is optimized for a screen resolution of 2560 x 1440 pixels.
 The self-installation version is available for use on Windows 10 or later.

+Please, cite us as:
+Awaiting the publication of the research paper.